 - Transfer the batter into baking tin and bake in the oven for 35-45 minutes, or until toothpick inserted in the middle comes out clean.
 Allow the cake to cool in the tin.

 - Make a glaze: mix the icing sugar and lemon juice, until smooth.
 If you prefer thicker glaze, ad more icing sugar, if you prefer runnier and thinner glaze, add more lemon juice.

 - Poke the cake all over with a skewer or cocktail stick and pour the glaze over the top.
 Add the remaining lemon zest on top of the cake.
 Slice & enjoy!

-- If you don’t have any self-rising flour, you can make your own by mixing plain flour with baking powder.
-For every 150 g of plain flour, add 2 tsp of baking powder and sift both together a couple of times to ensure baking powder is distributed evenly in the flour.
+- If you don't have any self-rising flour, you can make your own by mixing plain flour with baking powder.
+For every 150 g of plain flour, add 2 teaspoon of baking powder and sift both together a couple of times to ensure baking powder is distributed evenly in the flour.

 - Baking time may vary, depending on the oven.
 My cake took about 45 minutes to be ready, but you may have to bake it a bit longer, or a bit less.
 Keep checking it with a skewer/ toothpick.

 - If the cake starts browning too much, simply cover it with some aluminium foil.

 - If you don't have any icing sugar, you can replace it by using caster sugar (same amount).
 The glaze will have a different, thinner appearance and consistency, but will still taste delicious!

 If you would like to receive any of my future recipes straight to your inbox, make sure to sign up to my newsletter!